Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Incomplete ITR Penalty

-An individual needs to be very cautious while filing returns as any incorrect information furnished in returns may get you penalized by the tax authorities or even put you behind the bars.
-The Income Tax Department can impose a penalty of up to 200% on you for filling incomplete information in ITR.
+An individual needs to be very cautious while filing returns as any incorrect information furnished in returns may get you penalized by the tax authorities or even put you behind bars.
+The Income Tax Department can impose a penalty of up to 200% on you for filling in incomplete information in ITR.
 Most salary-class people file their income tax returns on their own and this reduces the chances of errors and furnishing false information.

 Interest from Banks on Savings and Fixed Deposit Accounts